-I really hope you get a chance to answer this, because I can’t get across to you how much my bad hair gets me down.
+I really hope you get a chance to answer this because I can’t get across to you how much my bad hair gets me down.
 I struggle with it every day.
-Its dry, its fluffy without product, and an unmanageable mess with product!
-It’s EXTREMELY straight; any length on the sides stick out a mile and my crown is in a awkward place, off to the side.
+It’s dry, fluffy without product and an unmanageable mess with the product!
+It’s EXTREMELY straight; any length on the sides stick out a mile and my crown is in an awkward place, off to the side.
 I’ve never managed to find a product that will tame it all!
-Wax seems to work a bit better than gel, but still it’s awful, awful hair by any standards.
+Wax seems to work a bit better than gel, but still, it’s awful, awful hair by any standards.
 I get it shaven off every once in a while out of sheer frustration, but it doesn’t really suit me.

 Hope you can help in any way.
 I need some mens straight hair tips.

 I am always sad when people get so wound up with their hair that they do not know what to do or ask for.
 By the description, you have given me and without looking at your hair, these are your mens straight hair.